code-saturne/code_saturne/doc/doxygen/user_guide/boundary_conditions.md

 ### Synthetic Eddy Method

-The \ref cs_user_les_inflow.c user-defined function allows to generate the unsteady boundary conditions for the LES by the Synthetic Eddy Method.
+The \ref cs_user_les_inflow.cpp user-defined function allows to generate the unsteady boundary conditions for the LES by the Synthetic Eddy Method.
 The basic principle of this method is illustrated in the following figure.